 You can also visit your Manage preferred translators page at any time by clicking on the link at the top of your dashboard (shown below).

 If you click on "Other Candidates", you can see all the translators who previously worked on your jobs and add them to your "Preferred" list simply by clicking the "+" button.

 Please note that if a translator is qualified in more than one level or language pair, you can add them by individual language pair and/or level.
 In the example above, Translator #3617 would be in our preferred list for Standard level English>German jobs, but not for Pro/Advanced level jobs.

 I have added my preferred translators!
 How do I give them priority to my jobs?

 If you would like one of your preferred translators to do your translation, select "Use preferred translators for each language" at the last step on the order form.

-Once your order is placed, you will see jobs for preferred translators marked with a green star in your Dashboard, like this:
+Once your order is placed, you will see jobs for preferred translators marked with a back star on your Dashboard, like this:

 What are the pros and cons of using Preferred Translators?